 Colorectal Cancer Awareness

-Colorectal cancer is the second most common cancer among Native people, and the second leading cause of cancer death.
+Colorectal cancer is the third most commonly diagnosed cancer among Native people, and the second leading cause of cancer death.
 There are usually no symptoms until it’s too late; regular screenings can detect polyps in the colon early, before they turn into cancer.

 End Colon Cancer in Indian Country